 The trust instrument might read, “John Doe, Trustee of the Jane Doe Living Trust UAD 02/17/2021.”
 This tells a financial institution or other entity four things:

 - Jane does not control the trust.

-- The trust was formed by an instrument dated February 17, 2017
+- The trust was formed by an instrument dated February 17, 2021.

 A Word About Testamentary Trusts

 NOTE: The information contained in this article is not intended as legal advice, and it isn't a substitute for legal advice.
 If you’re considering forming a trust, please consult with an estate planning attorney who can advise you regarding the pros and cons of different types of trusts and how they might meet your needs if you're considering forming one.